Xonshiz/CoManga/README.md

 # Where to download from?
 Currently, you can download the builds/packages from the [Latest Releases](https://github.com/Xonshiz/Comic_dl-Mobile-Application/releases/latest) Section only.
+I do have future plans to push this to various application stores.

 # Why is it not on application stores?
 I have plans on putting these on Play Store (Android), Windows App Store and iOS Application Center.
 But, currently I do not have that kind of money to invest in all of these together.
 Hopefully by April 2019 end, I'll push this to Google Play Store and Windows Store as well. iOS is costly AF and will take time...A LOT OF TIME.
 WHY U DO THIS APPLE?!